By Request: To Sabbath or not to Sabbath? Pt. 2

 We are to approach it with a delighted heart.
 You will find in Isaiah 58:13,14 a good guide.

-“(13) You must observe the Sabbath rather than doing anything you please on my holy day.
-You must look forward to the Sabbath and treat the LORD’s holy day with respect.
+“(13) You must observe The Sabbath rather than doing anything you please on my holy day.
+You must look forward to The Sabbath and treat the LORD’s holy day with respect.
 You must treat it with respect by refraining from your normal activities, and by refraining from your selfish pursuits and from making business deals.
 (14) Then you will find joy in your relationship to the LORD, and I will give you great prosperity, and cause crops to grow on the land I gave to your ancestor Jacob.”
 Know for certain that the LORD has spoken.” – Isaiah 58:13-14

-Remember that we are free to do acts of service or kindness on a Sabbath, remembering that Jesus is Lord of the Sabbath and that it was given to man, not man to the Sabbath.
+Remember that we are free to do acts of service or kindness on a Sabbath, remembering that Jesus is Lord of The Sabbath and that it was given to man, not man to The Sabbath.

 I understand that some people have very high end careers and that this could cost them much.
 I think I have been clear in regard to what the scriptures say about this.
 Now, yours will be an inward struggle of conscience before God, but not before people.